 - MRI or ultrasound of the prostate gland

-A catheter is inserted into the artery in your wrist or groin and guided into the vessels that supply blood to the prostate.
-Once the catheter is in place, dye is injected into the vessels to map the blood vessels that feed the prostate.
+A tiny catheter is inserted into the artery in your wrist or groin and guided into the vessels that supply blood to the prostate.
+Once the catheter is in place, dye is injected to map the blood vessels that feed the prostate.

-Next FDA-approved embolization spheres are injected through the catheter and into the blood vessels that feed your prostate to reduce its blood supply.
+Next FDA-approved embolization spheres are injected through the catheter into the blood vessels to reduce blood supply to the prostate.

-After PAE, the prostate will shrink.
+After the procedure, the prostate will shrink.
 Symptoms usually improve within a few weeks to a few months after the procedure.